 Hopefully, as announced at the Partner Meeting at the recent MySQL User Conference, the roadmap won’t be frozen as it is now, and features can get into a release if they are complete (including testing and QA) within a certain timeframe.

-2 comments on “MySQL Documentation Licensing Woes”
+2 Responses to “MySQL Documentation Licensing Woes”